More and more parents are asking, “What can I do preventatively now to keep my family healthy this year?”

-1. Veggies are critical for optimal elimination.
+Veggies are critical for optimal elimination.
 Remember, the cellulose in veggies literally attaches to toxins and escorts them into the toilet.
-Kids innately mimic mom and dad, so if your kids see mom and dad eating a ridiculous amount of veggies at each meal, just watch those once-disgusting vegetables get gobbled down by your kids.
-It’s a monkey see, monkey do thing!
+Kids innately mimic mom and dad, so if your kids see mom and dad eating a ridiculous amount of veggies at each meal, just watch those once “disgusting” vegetables get gobbled down by your kids.
+It’s a monkey see, monkey do thing…

-2. If sluggish bowels are a chronic concern, try an herb called Triphala (sometimes spelled “trifala.”)
-This bowel muscle tonifier helps the intestinal wall function efficiently without the use of habit-forming laxatives.
+Triphala tones the bowel muscles and helps the intestinal wall function efficiently without the use of habit-forming laxatives.
+(14)

 When blood sugar is low in the afternoon, the body and mind must strain to muster the energy needed for afternoon activities.
 This low afternoon energy may lead to ups and downs in mood, low energy, lack of focus, and eventual weight gain.
 When a child is then asked to do homework with crashing blood sugar, this is an impossible task.

-The Solution: Plan on feeding them well shortly after they come home from school!
-No sugary snacks at this time!
+Plan on feeding them a balanced meal—not just a snack—shortly after they come home from school.
+NO sugary snacks at this time!

 Also, if possible, pack your kid(s) a big, healthy lunch to provide the energy necessary for afternoon activities.